vgteam/GetBlunted/README.md

 # GetBlunted

-For converting GFAs with overlapped sequences into blunt-ended GFAs, with no overlaps.
+For converting GFAs with overlapped sequences into blunt-ended GFAs with no overlaps.

 ## Method